obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 - Use the **Add file property** [[Command palette|command]].
 - Use the **`Cmd/Ctrl+;`** [[Custom hotkeys|hotkey]].
-- Choose **Add file property** from the **More actions** menu (three dots icon) or right-clicking the tab.
+- Choose **Add file property** from the **More actions** menu (brought up by the three dots icon or by right-clicking the tab).
 - Type `---` at the very beginning of a file.

 Once you add a property, a row will appear at the top of the file with two inputs: the property _name_ and the property _value_.

 For the name, you can choose anything you like.
 Note that Obsidian provides several default properties: `tags`, `cssclasses`, and `aliases`.

-Once you choose the property name you can give it a value.
+Once you choose the property name, you can give it a value.

 ### Property types

 In addition to a name and value, properties also have a type.
 A _property type_ describes the kind of values can be stored.
-To change the type of a property click the property's icon or use the **Edit file property** command.
+To change the type of a property, click the property's icon or use the **Edit file property** command.

 Obsidian supports the following property types: